MatthewBrannon/DOP-C02_Notes/Domain III - Resilient Cloud Solutions/EC2.md

     - Your Savings Plans and regional Reserved Instances can be applied with your capacity reservations to receive discounts.
 Without these, your capacity reservations do not have billing discounts.
     - Capacity Reservations can be created in placement groups
     - Capacity Reservations can’t be used with Dedicated Hosts
-    - Your capacity reservation usage metrics can be monitored in Amazon Cloudwatch.
+    - Your capacity reservation usage metrics can be monitored in Amazon [[Cloudwatch]].
 - There is a data transfer charge when copying AMI from one region to another
 - EBS pricing is different from instance pricing. (see AWS storage services)
 - AWS imposes a small hourly charge if an Elastic IP address is not associated with a running instance, or if it is associated with a stopped instance or an unattached network interface.